"We are all visitors to this time, this place.

 because it is.

-I haven’t always been this death friendly.
-It started when I became a carer for my terminally ill father.
+I wasn’t always so death curious.
+It started when I was initiated into the role of caring for my terminally ill father.
 I had no idea what I was doing, where to go for support or how I was actually going to survive Dad’s death.
-Yet here I am, advocating for us all to give grief a chance and to respect death.
-By respect I mean acknowledge death’s presence and make the necessary plans to support a dignified death and dying chapter.
+Yet here I am, forever changed by fathers final chapter and advocating for everyone to make end of life planning a priority, preferably while they are alive and well.

 Erin is wearing a red brown top and dark green skirt with her dark blonde hair loose.
 She is sitting in a relaxed pose, her left hand over her heart space and right hand placed over her sacral.
 Her eyes are closed and she is slightly smiling